-- a. those external hydrants can be seen from the vehicular entry point to the site; or - a sign identifying the following is provided at the vehicular entry point to the site: - the overall layout of the development (to scale); - ii. internal road names (where used); - iii. all communal facilities (where provided);
+- those external hydrants can be seen from the a. vehicular entry point to the site; or - a sign identifying the following is provided at the b. vehicular entry point to the site: - the overall layout of the development (to scale); - ii. internal road names (where used); - iii. all communal facilities (where provided); - iv. the reception area and on-site manager's office (where provided);